sortarad/sortarad/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Sorta Rad is the output rendering facility for the subconscious manifestation engine of Nick Hamze.It doesn’t have to make sense.'
+        text: 'Sorta Rad is the output rendering facility for the subconscious manifestation engine of Nick Hamze.
+It doesn’t have to make sense.'
   -
     type: paragraph
     content: